mjskay/ARTool/README.md

 _Jacob O. Wobbrock, University of Washington <wobbrock@uw.edu>_

 ART is an implementation of the Aligned Rank Transform for conducting nonparametric analyses of variance on factorial models.
-The implementation here is based on the ART procedure as used in [ARTool](http://depts.washington.edu/aimgroup/proj/art/).
+The implementation here is based on the ART procedure as used in [ARTool](http://depts.washington.edu/aimgroup/proj/art/). __Note__: the documentation of this package assumes some level of familiarity with when and why you may want to use it; the ARTool page provides a more in-depth and approachable introduction to the aligned rank transform.

 ## Installation